-A quick review of tonight's "Tremé" coming up just as soon as the entire cast of "Perfect Strangers" disappears...
+A review of tonight's "The Leftovers" coming up just as soon as the entire cast of "Perfect Strangers" disappears...

 Continuing our periodic look at "Orange Is the New Black" season 2, I have thoughts on episodes 7 & 8 coming up just as soon as I'm in an M. Night Shalamalama movie...